 Thank you for your interest in the International Coastal Cleanup, coming up this September!
-The difference between this event and a regular beach or shoreline cleanup is that volunteers use simple data cards to tally and categorize the debris they find, using the same method on the same day (9/15/12) all over the world!
+The difference between this event and a regular beach or shoreline cleanup is that volunteers use simple data cards to tally and categorize the debris they find, using the same method on the same day all over the world!
 This event is coordinated internationally by The Ocean Conservancy.
 In Hawai‘i, many local groups help conduct and coordinate cleanups around the state.
-In Maui County, Community Work Day Program (www.cwdhawaii.org) is the go-to organization that provides technical support, coordination, and materials for those looking to host a cleanup.
+In Maui County, Malama Maui Nui (formerly known as Community Work Day Program; www.cwdhawaii.org) is the go-to organization that provides technical support, coordination, and materials for those looking to host a cleanup.

 The Hawai’i Hotel Coastal Cleanup Challenge is part of this event, and is coordinated by the Coral Reef Alliance.
-This started as a project of the Ka‘anapali Makai Watch program, working in collaboration with Community Work Day Program, and we were thrilled when eight hotels and condos from the Ka‘anapali area participated in the cleanup in 2010 and 2011!
-We are hoping to expand the effort this year statewide, as part of our Hawaii Hotel Reef Stewardship Project (www.coral.org/hawaiihotels).
-Our role will be to promote and facilitate participation, compile data from all the hotels that participate, and document their contributions through our own media and promotional efforts.
+This started as a project of the Ka‘anapali Makai Watch program, working in collaboration with Malama Maui Nui, and we were thrilled to have a great lineup of Ka’anapali area resorts and condominium properties participate in the first organized event in 2010, with more joining in later years, along with properties from South Maui and Hawai’I Island.
+CORAL’s role is to promote and facilitate participation, compile data from all the hotels that participate, and document their contributions through our own media and promotional efforts.
 Let’s see how many hotels, staff and guests we can involve and demonstrate stewardship of our oceans and reefs!

 Participating in a cleanup event is a great way to make a difference!
 Gathering people together for a cleanup also promotes stewardship and camaraderie, and is surprisingly fun!
 Furthermore, your guests will feel empowered and appreciate the opportunity to contribute and ‘give back’ to Hawai‘i.
 They will also appreciate and recognize your efforts to make a difference as well.
 Oftentimes the many sustainable efforts that are undertaken by Hawai‘i’s hotels occur behind the scenes; this is a highly visible way for you to demonstrate your commitment to Hawaii’s environment to your guests and the local community.